odsod/lightcards/README.md

 Todo
 ----

-* Add a watcher that handles updates to the vocabulary file
 * Add visual hint that `↓`-key reveals translation / input
 * Keep track of state between sessions using a local file
 * Randomize cards using a spaced repetition algorithm
+* Add support for pronounciation mp3:s
 * Improve translations by handling multiple transcriptions of the same character
 * Verify Windows compatibility